haritha-j/haritha-j.github.io/_pages/about.md

 news: false  # includes a list of news items
-qualifications: true # includes a list of qualifications"
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---